formkit/docs-content/advanced/core.md

 node.emit('myEvent', payloadGoesHere)
 ```

-An optional third argument `bubble` is also available — when set to `false` it prevents your event from bubbling up through the form tree.
+An optional third argument `bubble` is also available.
+When set to `false`, it prevents your event from bubbling up through the form tree.

 ## Hooks